 |Clarity of instructions: I would like teachers to provide a list of everything I need to do or note in clear writing instead of intermittent verbal instructions.||Strategic Plans: I would like an explanation of why I should study a subject or do a project (when I came of age to understand).|

 |Close Friends: Someone who accepts me and shares enough common interests to talk with.||Adventure Trio: I would like to explore and experiment with new things with one or two close friends.|

 I believe that the core needs are the real problems that our schools should address.
-In fact, I believe that most educational systems worldwide need a revolution to address even deeper issues that affect both autistics and non-autistics.
-If I receive the opportunity to design a school, you can bet that it would look nothing like the ones I have seen or attended.
+I believe that most educational systems worldwide need a revolution to address even deeper issues that affect both autistics and non-autistics.
+If I receive the opportunity to design a school, it would look nothing like the ones I have attended.